alkhe/fluxette/README.md

 ```

 ## Tips
-The `fluxette` factory is essentially a wrapper around the `fluxette` constructor that autobinds methods and hides properties for your convenience and safety.
+The `fluxette` factory is essentially a wrapper around the `fluxette` constructor, which autobinds methods and hides properties for your convenience and safety.
 If you use the factory, you can individually import methods from your base flux module.
-It is entirely possible to use `fluxette` without import flux itself.
+It is then entirely possible to use `fluxette` without import flux itself.

 You can `import { Fluxette } from 'fluxette';` if you desire, thus allowing you to extend `fluxette` in whatever way would benefit your application.

 Think of hooks as the post-dispatch counterpart of middleware.
 In fact, you can reuse some middleware as hooks, and vice-versa.

+If you change the state, make sure that you return something with a different reference in order for your components to update.

+`fluxette` works best when its internals are asynchronous; this ensures that it is fast.
+It is recommended that you keep asynchronous code outside of stores, but you can write asynchronous middleware if you wish.

 ## Examples
 Examples can be found [here](https://github.com/edge/fluxette/tree/master/examples).